How To Spot A Fake 1984 Star Michael Jordan XRC #101 Card

 An authentic Jordan XRC card

-You can see in a comparison of the back on the two cards, that the fake card has a darker pink background in comparison to the real card.
+You can see in a comparison of the back of the two cards that the fake card has a darker pink background in comparison to the real card.

 Back of a fake XRC Jordan